epw/consensus/consensus.md

 \Begin{Player}

-The MC will want to know the answers to each of the three questions on your playbook, "Why was your humanity trivialized?"
-“Why is your humanity still in question?”, and “Why are you hunted?”
+The MC will want to know the answers to each of the three questions on your playbook, "Why were you overlooked, downtrodden, or trivialized?"
+“Why are you ignored, oppressed, or dismissed?”, and “Why are you hunted?”
 This might require a little bit of negotiation to make sure everyone is on the same page about what these questions mean and what the answers mean.

 \End{Player}